Matthew White Ridley, 3rd Viscount Ridley: Early life and education

-Ridley was the son and heir of Matthew White Ridley, 2nd Viscount Ridley and Rosamond Cornelia Gwladys Guest, daughter of Ivor Guest, 1st Baron Wimborne.
-He succeeded to the family titles when he was just 13 years old, after his father's death on 14 February 1916.
+Ridley was the son and heir of the 2nd Viscount Ridley and Rosamond Cornelia Gwladys Guest, daughter of the 1st Baron Wimborne.
+He succeeded to the family titles when he was just 13 years old, after his father's death on 14 February 1916, though he was not seated in the House of Lords until he reached the age of 22.
 He attended Eton College and Balliol College, Oxford.

 Racing

 Ridley was a self-taught engineer and car racing enthusiast.
-At the family estate, Blagdon Hall, he designed and built his own car to challenge the speed records for Class H vehicles (501 – 750cc).
+At the family estate, Blagdon Hall, he designed and built his own car to challenge the speed records for Class H vehicles (501–750 cc).
 In 1931, he set the record for the "flying kilometre and flying mile" in the International Class A at Brooklands, with mean speeds of 105.42 mph (kilometre) and 104.56 mph (mile).
 He was badly injured in an accident at Brooklands at the end of the 1931 season, when his car reportedly reached a speed of 112 mph.

 Career

 He inherited considerable estates in Northumberland (10,000 acres) and devoted his life to public affairs.
 He was a member of the Northumberland County Council from 1928 to his death, and chairman of the North-East Development Association, the North-East Industrial and Development Association, the Northern Regional Board for Industry, and the Rock Building Society.

 In business, he also served as chairman of the Consett Iron Works, director of the Moor Line steamship company, and a member of the board of Lloyds Bank.

-Ridley served as an officer in the Northumberland Yeomanry, an honorary colonel of the Tyne Electrical Engineers and was active in the Territorial Army.
+Ridley was active in the Territorial Army, serving as an officer in the Northumberland Yeomanry and as the Honorary Colonel of the Tyne Electrical Engineers.
 Nationally he served as Director of Hydrogen Production for the Air Ministry, Director of Producer Gas Vehicles for Ministry of Transport and as North Regional Controller of the Ministry of Production.
 During the Second World War, he designed an auxiliary engine for Sunderland flying boats.

-In 1937, he became chairman of the council of King's College, Newcastle and had a significant role in the creation of the new University of Newcastle upon Tyne.
+In 1937, he became chairman of the council of King's College, Newcastle, and had a significant role in the creation of the new University of Newcastle upon Tyne.

 Viscount Ridley was invested as a Commander of the Order of the British Empire in the 1938 New Year Honours for "public services in Durham and Tyneside".

 Family

-Ridley married Ursula Lutyens, daughter of Sir Edwin Landseer Lutyens and Lady Emily Bulwer-Lytton (daughter of Robert Bulwer-Lytton, 1st Earl of Lytton), on 13 October 1924.
-They had three children together:
+Ridley married Ursula Lutyens, daughter of Sir Edwin Lutyens and Lady Emily Bulwer-Lytton (daughter of Robert Bulwer-Lytton, 1st Earl of Lytton), on 13 October 1924.
+They had three children: